jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In this TED talk, Doctor Alieta Eck says when she started medical school in the early ’80s, she thought being a doctor meant making deep connections with her patients.
 She dreamed about helping her people live healthier lives.
 She pictured detailed examinations, home visits, and being there when needed most.

 She got something far different.
+Because, the Main Street economy where customers dealt directly with specialists like carpenters, tailors, and doctors was gone.

-True to the trend ravaging our economy, what Dr. Eck was ever more micro-managing bureaucrats putting themselves in between her and her patients.
-Instead of getting FaceTime or “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.
-What she got was more micro-managing middlemen.
+True to the trend ravaging our economy, what Dr. Eck got was ever more micro-managing bureaucrats.
+Working inside distant head-offices, they found ever more ways to put themselves in between her and her patients.
+That's why our society doesn't have "Medical FaceTime" or “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.

+These apps would put micro-managing middlemen out of a job.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _"Hello, Peter," memos, and eight different bosses.
 Multiplied by 3500%._

-A small indications of the almost countless government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
+The above is almost countless government regulators, project managers, hospital administrators, claims adjusters, corporate executives, insurance underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations.

 We didn’t notice.
 Too many of us thought politics was someone else's problem.
-Or, we’ve been obsessed with Left/Right politics and thought “fighting for our health-care” meant picking a side for (or against) government or corporate-run health insurance.
+Or, we’ve been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking a side for (or against) government insurance, or corporate-run health insurance.

 We ended up with both.
 The Left's "Big Government" and the "Rights Big Business" gave us the 3500% increase in middle-men.
 All while our hospital cleaners, nurses, and doctors were being understaffed and underpowered.

 Talk to anyone on the frontline of today’s pandemic and ask them if they feel ready.
 Surgical masks are running low.
 Cleaners don't have enough chemicals.
 Even with so many bureaucrats, no one was planning for a disaster.
-It sounds like car insurance, so I can sympathize.
+It sounds like car insurance, so I can sympathize with these people who've spent hours talking about useless memos.

 So, despite picking Left or Right in the health-care debate, and spending billions on our system, we’re all watching CNN or Fox News, buying toilet paper, and hoping for the best.
 That’s the actions of extras watching the story of their lives instead of being active players in it.

 It’s sad if you think about it.

 I mean, a person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?